oktadev/fga-drive-example/README.md

+# Google Drive - style application
-This is a simple Google Drive clone to demonstrate how to use [OpenFGA](https://openfga.dev) or [Okta FGA](https://fga.dev) to handle Fine Grained Authorization on a per-resource level.
+This is a simplified Google Drive application to demonstrate how to use [OpenFGA](https://openfga.dev) or [Okta FGA](https://fga.dev) to handle Fine Grained Authorization on a per-resource level.

-A user can login, add files (pictures only), create folders and they should be only visible to them.
+A user can login, add files (pictures only), create folders.
+Uploaded files are only visible to them by defaullt.
 They can choose to either share a file directly with other users or share folders (or subfolders), and all files contained within these will be shared automatically.
+Files can be shared with other users available in the Auth0 tenant, the application will look for them based on their email address.

 This demo uses both Auth0 ([create a free account here](https://auth0.com)), and either [OpenFGA](https://openfga.dev) or it's hosted and managed version [Okta FGA](https://fga.dev).